-- 8. There is seating for 40 students including soft armchairs for reading.
+- 8. There is seating for 40 students including soft armchairs and beanbags for reading.
 There is a dedicated careers library.
 In order to meet the many and varying demands placed upon it, the Library maintains a quiet working environment during lesson time and a more relaxed atmosphere operates at break, lunch and after School times.
-Noisy or disruptive students are asked to leave; - 9.
-There are dedicated reading sessions each week for First and Second Form students, they are given the opportunity to read on either a Kindle or a hard copy book.
+Noisy or disruptive students are asked to leave: - 9.
+There are dedicated reading sessions each week for First and Second Form students, they are given the opportunity to read on either a Kindle or a hard copy book; - 10.
+The Library runs a late prep session Monday to Friday from end of school to 6pm.
+This is a free service for those being collected late or staying on for parents evening.
+We encourage students to complete homework that has been assigned.
+They can also read, play boardgames or use their own devices.
+Any students who need to be here later than 6.15 will be taken to St Margaret's boarding house to await collection.
+Access to this service is via an online booking system.
+Parents can book regular, one off or occasional visits.